 - REL Southeast developed an infographic that provides several evidence-based practices and resources that families can use to increase their students’ school readiness.

-- The Early Childhood Data Use Assessment Tool from REL Central helps identify and improve data-use skills among early childhood education program staff to better use data to inform, plan, monitor, and make decisions for instruction and program improvement.
+- The Early Childhood Data Use Assessment Tool from REL Central helps identify and improve data-use skills among early childhood education program staff to use data better to inform, plan, monitor, and make instruction and program improvement decisions.

 - REL West hosted a webinar series on storybook reading, culturally affirming instruction, and connecting with parents and families.
 This series was designed to help pre-K–1st-grade educators learn a routine for storybook reading, explore ideas for creating school-to-home connections, and extend storybook reading to creative expression activities.